kiplongu/GitLab-Security-Essentials/Enable and Configure Dependency Scanning/README.md

 Navigate to Build > Pipelines and wait for the most recent pipeline to finish.
 If you want to watch its progress, go to the pipeline’s details page and click on the job the gemnasium-python-dependency_scanning pill button to see the console output for the job.
 Remember that Dependency Scanning can take a few minutes to run.

+# Task E. Take Action on Vulnerabilities
+The first step in managing dependency based vulnerabilities is to verify that the vulnerability does exist in your usage of the dependency.
+If the vulnerability does exist in your project, you should take steps to remedy the issue.

+Navigate to Secure > Vulnerability Report.

+In the Tool filter, click Dependency Scanning.
+Notice any security vulnerabilities Dependency Scanning found in the requirements file.

+There is a single vulnerability in the project dependencies, with a description of Unintended leak of Proxy-Authorization header in requests.
+Click the description.

+On the description page, you will see a description of the vulnerability, including the impact of the vulnerability.
+You will additionally see information about the patch and workaround for the vulnerability.

+In the top right corner, click the Status dropdown and choose Confirm.

+In the Linked items section of the vulnerability description, click the Create issue button.

+Assign the issue to yourself and click the Create issue button.

+Note that the description of the vulnerability was copied to the issue.

+Navigate back to Secure > Vulnerability report.
+Notice that the vulnerability you just created an issue for has a link to that issue in the Activity column.